-The NSI story began in 1971 with the formation of the National Supervisory Council for Intruder Alarms (NSCIA).
-This was created to deal with the problem of poor quality equipment and ‘cowboys’ within the intruder alarm market.
+The NSI story began in 1971 with the formation of the National Supervisory Council for Intruder Alarms (NSCIA), to deal with the problem of poor quality installations and ‘cowboys’ within the intruder alarm market.

 20 years later, the National Approval Council for Security Systems (NACOSS) was formed from the merger of NSCIA and the Security Systems Inspectorate (SSI).
 Its role was to continue to improve standards in line with increasingly tougher requirements of the insurance sector and the police national alarms policy.

-In 2006, NSI was appointed as an Assessing Body for the Security Industry Authority (SIA) Approved Contractors Scheme (ACS).
+In the Guarding Sector NSI continues to deliver independent audit across a wide spectrum of British Standards specific to the sector, and also since 2006, when first appointed, serves as an Assessing Body for the Security Industry Authority (SIA) Approved Contractors Scheme (ACS).

 Facilities Management approvals – typically compliment guarding services approvals held by security companies, and NSI delivers an integrated package of approvals to these organisations.